 Alan Griffin (BBA, ’82; MBA, ’87) is President/CEO of MCBS since 2000, with more than 30 years in the healthcare industry.
 MCBS specializes in all areas of practice management and billing services, including strategic planning, practice merger and start up, joint ventures, facility development, financial planning and analysis, physician services, and billing operations.
 He is a member of First Baptist Church, where he has served on various committees over the years to include the Pastor Search, Finance, Property, and Stewardship Committees.
 Alan also serves on the American Red Cross of Augusta and Jud C. Hickey Center for Alzheimer’s Care Community Boards.
 Additionally, he served on the Board of Governors at the Augusta Country Club and was president in 2019, and he is a former member and past president of the Uptown Kiwanis Club of Augusta.
 Alan is married to Angela Adams Griffin, and they have two married children and two grandchildren.

-Garnett Johnson is the President and Owner of Augusta Office Solutions and Modern Business Workplace Solutions, professional services provider companies specializing in the commercial office furniture and office supply industry.
+Garnett Johnson is the 85th Mayor of the City of Augusta and the President and Owner of Augusta Office Solutions and Modern Business Workplace Solutions, professional services provider companies specializing in the commercial office furniture and office supply industry.
 Headquartered in downtown Augusta and an office location in Savannah, both companies support a national customer base across all sectors including private, education, government, and healthcare.

 Garnett is a proud graduate of the Richmond County School System and a graduate of Augusta University’s Hull College of Business, where he earned a Bachelor of Business Administration degree with a concentration in Business Management.